ironLink21/home_videos/README.md

 for android: react-native run-android *you have to have an android emulator created and running first before this will work* --setup an [android emulator](https://developer.android.com/studio/run/managing-avds.html)

+# firebase stuff
+Future modifications to database.rules.json will update Database Rules when you run *firebase deploy*.

 # FILE STRUCTURE
 ./android, ./ios - you don't usually need to modify content in these directories